Esquire-of-Rohan/pet-project/README.md

 # pet-project
-This project is aimed at analyzing data and presenting the results in a neat and memorable way
+This project is aimed at presenting the data analysis skills I possess

 Tools I am going to use:
 - Python